numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

     S = (H @ beta - r).T @ inv(H @ V @ H.T) @ (H @ beta - r)

-Notice that there is now a transparent, 1-to-1 mapping between symbols in the original formula and the code.
+Notice that there is now a transparent, 1-to-1 mapping between the symbols in the original formula and the code that implements it.

 Of course, an experienced programmer will probably notice that this is not the best way to compute this expression.
 The repeated computation